SophistSolutions/Stroika/Documentation/Stroika-Approach-To-Performance.md

 drop down to possibly using lower level features and lighter weight abstractions.

 This thinking of lowest-possible-cost abstractions permeats most other C++ libraries (e.g. boost).
-That makes them very good for that narrow peice of code that you must optimize, but less of a good choice to write the other 99% of your application.
+That makes them very good for that narrow piece of code that you must optimize, but less of a good choice to write the other 99% of your application.